 An extremely subtle pineapple flavor permeates the cake batter, and the yogurt is the only unusual add-in you’ll find in my Magic Carrot Cake Bars recipe.
 Sorry nut and raisin fans, these bars are all about the carrots…and cream cheese frosting!

-Start the Magic Carrot Cake Bars with 1-1/2 cups sugar drizzled promptly into mixing bowl.
+Start the Magic Carrot Cake Bars with 1-1/2 cups sugar drizzled promptly into a mixing bowl.

 Next add 1/4 cup vegetable oil and 4 eggs.

 Then add zee stah, dahling – 6oz Chobani Pineapple Greek Yogurt.
 A lot of carrot cake recipes call for pineapple tidbits, so I thought this would be a very complimentary flavor.
 And it so was.
 Plus it allowed me to cut out sugar and tons of vegetable oil.

 Mix the wet ingredients until smooth then add in the dry ingredients in three batches.
 This includes 2 cups flour, 2 teaspoons cinnamon, 1-1/4 teaspoons baking powder, and 1 teaspoon each baking soda and salt.